 When looking for the right projector for your home theater system, there’s a few things you’ll want to consider.
 First is whether to go with a lamp or laser model.
 Lamp models are much cheaper, but the image quality declines over time and you’ll eventually have to change bulbs.
 Laser and LED projectors cost more, but they run cooler and last up to 30,000 hours.
 Second, you’ll want to decide on resolution.
 Here, we recommend going for 4k resolution.
 720p or 1080p projectors do exist and are cheaper, but you get what you pay for.
 And on a 100″+ screen, the difference in resolution is quite noticeable.
 Finally, see what special features you need to ensure your projector will work for your space.
 This can include HDR to give your video more dynamic contrasts, or ensuring that your projector has enough HDMI inputs for all your devices.
 At the end of the day, working with a smart home integrator will take the guesswork away from you and ensure your home theater projector is set up correctly.
 In our private cinema, Secret Cinema, we rely on a 4k JVC projector projecting on a 133″ Screen Innovations screen.

 Start planning your home theater today

-Working with the right smart space automation installer, you can ensure that once you have these 3 elements, you’ll have a stellar home theater system.
-TSP Smart Spaces can help you strike the right balance between sound, visuals, and fine interior design.
+Working with the right smart space automation installer, you can ensure that once you have these elements, you’ll have a stellar home theater system.
+Want to take it a step further?
+Check out The Ultimate Home Theater Design Guide from Porch to see what else makes for the perfect home theater systems.
+TSP Smart Spaces can help you balance sound, visuals, and fine interior design.
 We’ll help you create a space that both delivers an exceptional technical experience and looks polished.
 Using our Design, Build, Support philosophy, we’ll guide you through the entire process from conception to construction, and continue to provide you with technical support after the final product is finished.
 Contact us to get started!